aspose-cells-cloud/aspose-cells-cloud-python/README.md

 - Convert worksheets to PDF, XPS & SVG formats.
 - Inter-convert files to popular Excel formats.

-## Feature & Enhancements in Version 23.7
+## Feature & Enhancements in Version 23.8

+Full list of issues covering all changes in this release:

-- Support to repair api.
+- Support to lock API.
-- Remove GetExtractBarcodes API.
+- Optimize protect API.

 ## Read & Write Spreadsheet Formats